 In the lead-up to the UN COP26 climate change conference, the launch of ESG Monitor will feature a global panel of business leaders, influential journalists and strategic thinkers asking how ESG can help corporates and governments address our pressing environmental, social and economic challenges.
 The debate will delve into the ESG Monitor research findings which chart how 10,000 consumers in ten countries judge that the corporate, political and social worlds are rising to the ESG challenge.
 It will also explore the ways ESG needs to evolve if it is to effectively drive sustainable, secure and fair economic growth.

-Ahead of this landmark debate, we asked Fiorenzo Tagliabue, founder and CEO of SEC Newgate why he believes that now is the time to have this critical discussion.
+Ahead of this landmark debate, we asked Fiorenzo Tagliabue, founder and Group CEO of SEC Newgate why he believes that now is the time to have this critical discussion.

 Fiorenzo, why are you and SEC Newgate so keen to look at the role of ESG and purpose in evolving the foundation for global trade and the economy?

 Two years ago, SEC Newgate officially became a Group – a Group founded on the 30-year legacy of agencies that are leaders in their respective markets.

 In these two years, we have expanded our global footprint to cover five continents, with 600+ professionals working in 38 offices.
 And we have won recognition as one of the world’s fastest growing strategic communications groups.
 We are 29th in the PRovoke ranking of global PR agencies for 2021.
 So, taking a global, strategic view and asking direct questions about the world around us is a core part of our group DNA.